aaronbloomfield/slp/docs/git-intro.md

   - the files that are staged for commit
   - the files that have been edited sine the last commit
   - the number of commits that you are "ahead" of the server (meaning how many times you have called 'git commit' without calling 'git push'
-  - note that if you edit a file that is already in the repo, add it via `git add`, then edit it again, it will appear twice: as a file staged for commit (the version of the file after the first edit) and in the unstaged files list (the version after the second edit); calling `git add` on that file again, or commiting with `-a` will cause the most recent edited version to be committed.
+  - note that if you edit a file that is already in the repo, add it via `git add`, then edit it again, it will appear twice: as a file staged for commit (the version of the file after the first edit) and in the unstaged files list (the version after the second edit); calling `git add` on that file again, or committing with `-a` will cause the most recent edited version to be committed.
 - `git push`: this pushes all the local commits to the server's version of the repository.
 - `git pull`: this obtains the latest version of the repository from the server, as other people may have pushed changes to the repo since you last did a `git clone` or `git pull`.
 Note that if one of the files modified in the server's repository is the same as a file you have modified locally, then git will attempt to merge those files; more on this below.
 - `git mv <source> <dest>`: moves a file (or directory), or renames a file; this tells git about the move or rename.